 -- David Kerley is the Senior Transportation Correspondent for ABC News based in Washington, DC.
 He joined the network in 2004 and covers aviation, railroads, the automobile industry, and space for all ABC News broadcast and digital properties, including "World News Tonight," "Good Morning America," "Nightline," ABC News Radio, and ABCNews.com.

-Since joining ABC News, Kerley’s work has taken him around the world, traveling to every continent except Antarctica, covering breaking news stories, including the shooting of Congressman Steve Scalise, several deadly mining disasters in West Virginia, he broke the news worldwide that some systems on missing jetliner MH370 were intentionally shut off.
+Since joining ABC News, Kerley’s work has taken him around the world, traveling to every continent except Antarctica, covering breaking news stories, including the shooting of Louisiana Rep. Steve Scalise and several deadly mining disasters in West Virginia.
+He also broke the news worldwide that some systems on missing jetliner MH370 were intentionally shut off.

-Kerley is an Emmy award winning journalist and has been honored with a Peabody and Edward R. Murrow awards.
+Kerley is an Emmy award winning journalist and has been honored with Peabody and Edward R. Murrow awards.
 His reporting on wasteful government spending earned him the prestigious Joan Barone award from the Capitol Hill Radio and Television Correspondents Association.

 He received a bachelor of science in journalism from California Polytechnic State University, San Luis Obispo.
 A native of Southern California, Kerley and his wife, Janet, have two children.